Welcome to a few thoughts on cybersecurity, and some occasional photography.

 So that’s the purpose of this blog: to go through the smoke and past the mirrors and get beyond the FUD*.

-Please note, all of the comments, opinions, and content on this site are my own and do not necessarily reflect the views of IBM.
+Please note, all of the comments, opinions, and content on this site are my own and do not necessarily reflect the views of my employer.